group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 #### Use in MATLAB

-The program can also be used in the **MATLAB version 9.11 (R2021b)** interface by running the main script `WM_length_determination.m`.
-However, this requires a MATLAB license.
-Using the program this way might be slightly faster, but the system-installed program is also optimal.
+The program can also be used from [the WorMe MATLAB code (Length_determination](https://github.com/group-nn-at-icmab-csic/WorMe/tree/main/Length_determination) The program can be used in the **MATLAB version 9.11 (R2021b)** interface or greater, by running the main script `WM_length_determination.m`.
+In this case a MATLAB license is required.

 The following MATLAB Toolboxes are required (See: [How to add Add Ons in MATLAB](https://es.mathworks.com/help/matlab/matlab_env/get-add-ons.html)):
 - Computer Vision Toolbox
 - Image Processing Toolbox
 - Image Acquisition Toolbox
 - Statistics and Machine Learning Toolbox

+The use of the program from the MATLAB Desktop environment software is slightly faster, but the local-installed program is also optimal.

 ## Use of the program